-I first came across HWVs not long after I started writing this column more than 16 years ago.
-A reader called Clint Coventry wrote to me, inviting me to see his dogs in action.
-I went to meet Clint and his partner Anita, was introduced to their HWVs and saw them working.
+I first came across the Hungarian wirehaired vizsla (HWV) more than 16 years ago.
+The vizslas in question belonged to a reader who invited me to see them working.
 I was impressed and the owner said that his dogs had all the attributes of the familiar Hungarian vizsla, but their rough coats made them better suited to the British shooting field.
 He added that he also found them unusually biddable and easy to train.
 The Hungarian vizsla is one of the hunt, point and retrieve (HPR) breeds and makes an excellent roughshooting and family companion when properly reared and trained.

 Hungarian wirehaired vizsla – one of the newest gun dog breeds

-Historically, the HWV is one of the newest breeds of gundog: it was developed in the 1930s in Hungary by crossing smooth-haired vizslas with German wirehaired pointers (GWPs).
+Historically, the Hungarian wirehaired vizsla is one of the newest breeds of gundog: it was developed in the 1930s in Hungary by crossing smooth-haired vizslas with German wirehaired pointers (GWPs).
 The aim was to produce a shooting dog that combined the colour of the vizsla with the heavier coat and more substantial build of the GWP, making it better suited to working in harsh conditions.
 Development of the breed continued during World War II, with a number of Hungarian kennels becoming involved.
 It is thought that pudelpointer and Irish setter blood was introduced.

 Today, though the breed remains relatively rare in its native Hungary, it has been enjoying growing popularity elsewhere in the world.
 The first HWV was shown at Crufts way back in 1980, but it wasn’t until the 1990s that the first litter was whelped in the UK.
 The relaxing of Britain’s strict quarantine rules at the start of the new century made it much easier to bring dogs in from the Continent and this did much to boost the popularity of the HWV in this country.